 It is the responsibility of the prescriber to obtain and purchase tamper-resistant prescription pads.

-NOTE: The Table of Tamper Resistant Prescription Criteria and Examples can be accessed by the below link or by visiting Appendix A of this manual chapter.
+NOTE: The Table of Tamper Resistant Prescription Criteria and Examples can be accessed in Section 37.5.12 by the below link.

 www.lamedicaid.com/Provweb1/manuals/App_L_Tamper_Res_Prescription.pdf